The bottom of the Smith’s 4D Mag goggles curves inwards for a better downwards-facing field of view. Photo: Tim Manning//The Inertia

 Pros: Cheap as chips, Smith’s reputation for quality gear

-Cons: Smaller field of view, lenses aren’t easily interchangeable
+Cons: Smaller field of view, lenses aren’t easily interchangeable, no Chromapop technology

 Where these goggles do shine is in their dependability.
-They are not overly prone to fogging, and the lens, with a VLT of 36%, is a great middle-ground option that will perform well in a wide variety of conditions.
-It won’t be a top performer in low-light or ultra-sunny conditions, but as a solid all-rounder, it’s a great choice.
-For a bit more tech (magnetic lens-changing, additional lens options) at the same price point, without Smith’s top-tier reputation, check out the Outdoor Master Pro goggles, further down in this review.
+They are not overly prone to fogging, and both size options come with a variety of lenses to suit any condition for skiing.
+Unless where you ski dictates otherwise, we recommend going with an S2 for cloudier conditions or an S3 lens for more mixed/bright sun.
+For a bit more tech (magnetic lens-changing, additional lens options) at the same price point, without Smith’s top-tier reputation, check out the Outdoor Master Pro goggles, higher up in this review.

 Oakley Flight Deck M ($225)